Stop risky package

 SafeInstall wraps npm, pnpm, and bun: install policy runs first, then the real tool.
 Open source, MIT licensed.
 No account required.
-Six policy checks including Sigstore provenance verification and typo-squat detection.
+Eight policy checks — from release age to transitive install scripts — including Sigstore provenance verification, typo-squat detection, and provenance continuity.
+And for the AI-agent era: an advisory MCP server, an enforcing shell-hook guard, and the Agent Trust Surface— so an agent can't quietly rewrite the rules that protect you.

 Global install